Frequently Asked Questions

 • Do I need a lawyer?

 If you have been charged with an offence, it's a good idea to seek legal advice.
-We will explore all available legal options to revoke or lessen the charges.
-Even if it's just a traffic offence that requires a court appearance, we recommend you seek legal advice.
+We will explore all available legal options in an aim to revoke or lessen the charges.